oxi-dev0/NeuralSim/README.md

 <br>

 <h3> Brief Documentation </h3>
+<h6> This documentation will be expanded in the future, and I may make a youtube video explaining how the simulator and visualiser works </h6>
 <h5> Survival Condition </h5>

 The survival condition is currently determined using `bool HasSurvived(Cell cell)` in `src/Classes/Generation.cpp`.
 This function is also used to colour the cells in the mp4 generation render (`Output.cpp` - `RenderFrame()`).